 - Punitive damages—Punitive damages are awarded in cases where the liable party was especially negligent or reckless, or if they intentionally caused your injury.
 Punitive damages are uncommon.
 Your attorney can discuss whether it’s appropriate to seek punitive damages in your particular case.

-Contact a Burn Injury Attorney Today
+Contact an Athens Burn Injury Attorney Today

 There’s a two-year statute of limitations on personal injury claims in Georgia.
 That makes it important to contact an attorney right away to get started on your claim.
-Contact the burn injury lawyers at Adamson & Cleveland by calling (404) 581-9100, or visit our contact page to schedule a free, no-obligation case evaluation with us.
+Contact the burn injury lawyers at Adamson & Cleveland, LLC by calling (404) 581-9100, or visit our contact page to schedule a free, no-obligation case evaluation with us.